-Property owners can appeal the value of the property appearing on the regular assessment roll by filing an application for changed assessment during the regular assessment filing period with the clerk of the board of supervisors (sitting as a local board of equalization) or assessment appeals board.
+Property owners can appeal the value of the property appearing on the regular assessment roll by filing an Assessment Appeal Application for changed assessment during the regular assessment filing period with the clerk of the board of supervisors (sitting as a local board of equalization) or assessment appeals board.
 The regular assessment filing period is July 2 through either September 15 or November 30, depending on whether the assessor has elected to mail assessment notices to all taxpayers on the secured roll.
 A listing of assessment appeal filing deadlines by county is posted on the BOE's website at www.boe.ca.gov/proptaxes/pdf/filingperiods.pdf.
-Assessments made outside the regular assessment period (supplemental assessment is mailed.
+Assessments made outside the regular assessment period (supplemental assessments and escape assessments) must be appealed within 60 days after the date the notice of change in assessment is mailed.
 An exception exists in Los Angeles County and in any other county where the board of supervisors has adopted an alternative resolution.
-In these counties such assessments may be appealed within 60 days of the date of mailing printed on the tax bill or the postmark date, whichever is later.
+In these counties, such assessments may be appealed within 60 days of the date of mailing printed on the tax bill or the postmark date, whichever is later.
 For disaster relief assessment appeals, a claim must be filed within six months of the reassessment notice.